HassanAbsar/mini-crm/README.md

 Click Generate.
 Copy the 16-character password and use it as MAIL_PASSWORD in .env

-8: Queue Setup
+8: Run Queue Worker

-in .env file
-QUEUE_CONNECTION=database
+.env QUEUE_CONNECTION=database

 after that run this php artisan queue:work